Skip to content

 """

-assert x.shape[-1] == 4, f'input shape last dimension expected 4 but input shape is {x.shape}'
+assert x.shape[-1] == 4, f"input shape last dimension expected 4 but input shape is {x.shape}"

-y = torch.empty_like(x) if isinstance(x, torch.Tensor) else np.empty_like(x) # faster than clone/copy
+y = empty_like(x) # faster than clone/copy

-dw = x[..., 2] / 2 # half-width
+wh = x[..., 2:] / 2 # half width-height

-y[..., 0] = x[..., 0] - dw # top left x
+y[..., :2] = xy - wh # top left xy

-y[..., 2] = x[..., 0] + dw # bottom right x
+y[..., 2:] = xy + wh # bottom right xy

 return y

-ultralytics.utils.ops.xywhn2xyxy(x, w=640, h=640, padw=0, padh=0)
+xywhn2xyxy(x, w=640, h=640, padw=0, padh=0)

 Convert normalized bounding box coordinates to pixel coordinates.